 Tower Access: The Meteorological Tower shall be constructed and maintained in a manner intended to prevent unauthorized climbing.
 The methods utilized to prevent unauthorized climbing shall be included with the application and may include one or more of the following:

-Enclosure by a locked protective fence at least ten (10) feet high topped with barbed or razer wire fence.
+Enclosure by a locked protective fence at least ten (10) feet high topped with barbed or razor wire fence.

 External tower climbing apparatus or footholds shall not be located within twelve (12) feet of the ground.